NULIAE/nul_census_custom/README.md

 #### Incomplete to Complete:

-All Census tabs start as Incomplete they each tab changes to Complete on submit when all "required fields" (these fields are determined by nul_census_custom_fake_required_fields() function in nul_census_custom.module) on that tab are filled.
+All Census tabs start as Incomplete Users with proper permissions (edit own or any affiliate) will see a button on view of a tab node to mark the tab as complete

 #### Complete to Submitted:

-When all tabs are complete and certify field on census is filled tabs switch from complete to submitted
+When all tabs are complete then the certify field on census will be unlocked for users with proper permissions (user can edit own or any affiliate and user can certify census is complete) when taht field is populated and the census is saved the status will be changed to submitted.

 #### Submitted to Resubmit:

-If user has permission 'can mark census tabs resubmit and reviewed' and viewing a tab with status submitted there is a button at the top to click that will switch the status of the tab to resubmit
+If user has permission 'can mark census tabs resubmit and reviewed' and is viewing a tab with status submitted there is a button at the top to click that will switch the status of the tab to resubmit

 #### Resubmit to Submitted: